-Recap that in the previous reachability systems, a dynamic store location ($\ell$) evaluated from a reference is tracked by itself, deriving the \emph{location individuality} that all store locations are strictly disjoint with each others.
-To support the collective reasoning at the arena level, we generalize to a two-dimensional store, indexing each references by both its arena \emph{location} and an intra-arena \emph{offset}, denoted conventionally as $\lot{\ell}{o}$.
-Reachability is tracked coarsely at the arena level ($\ell$).
+Recap that in the previous reachability systems, a dynamic store location $\ell$ evaluated from a reference can be qualified with $\ell$ itself, yielding \emph{location individuality} that qualifiers of all store locations are strictly disjoint from each other.
+Thus, the one-dimensional store model is unsuitable for collective storage or bulk reasoning.

+We generalize the store model to two-dimensional, indexing each reference by both its arena \emph{location} and an intra-arena \emph{offset}, denoted conventionally as $\lot{\ell}{o}$.
+Reachability is tracked coarsely at the arena level (through the location $\ell$).

-Although these reduced dynamic cells differ in offset, they share the same reachability $\ell$, as they are collectively located in the same arena, allowing bulk reasoning.
+Although the indexes of reduced reference cells differ in their offsets, they share the same reachability $\ell$, as they are collectively located in the same arena, allowing bulk reasoning.